Nibir088/Responsible-AI-Group-3-/privacy.md

 </p>

 ## Discussion and Conclusion

+The work by Abadi et al. [60] marks a crucial advancement in blending differential privacy with deep learning, specifically through the use of a differentially private SGD algorithm.
+Their rigorous evaluation on benchmarks like MNIST and CIFAR-10 demonstrates the practicality of applying differential privacy without significantly sacrificing model performance.
+The introduction of the Moments Accountant for precise privacy loss tracking is a significant contribution, offering a pathway to more effective privacy budget management.

-+ The paper introduces the PATE approach, which aggregates knowledge from “teacher” models trained on separate data.
+The paper by Papernot et al. [61] introduces the PATE approach, which aggregates knowledge from “teacher” models trained on separate data.
-+ The “student” model, whose attributes may be public, benefits from this transfer.
+The “student” model, whose attributes may be public, benefits from this transfer.
-+ Demonstrably achieves excellent utility on MNIST and SVHN tasks while providing a formal bound on user's privacy loss.
+Demonstrably achieves excellent utility on MNIST and SVHN tasks while providing a formal bound on user's privacy loss.
-+ The approach requires disjoint training data for a large number of teachers.
+The approach requires disjoint training data for a large number of teachers.
-+ Encouragingly, combining semi-supervised learning with precise, data-dependent privacy analysis shows promise.
+Encouragingly, combining semi-supervised learning with precise, data-dependent privacy analysis shows promise.
-+ Future work could explore whether this approach reduces teacher queries for tasks beyond MNIST and SVHN.
+Future work could explore whether this approach reduces teacher queries for tasks beyond MNIST and SVHN.

+## References
+[59] Differentially Private Empirical Risk Minimization.
+Chaudhuri et al 2011.

+[60] Deep Learning with Differential Privacy.
+Abadi et al, 2016

+[61] Semi-supervised Knowledge Transfer for Deep Learning from Private Training Data.
+Papernot et al, 2016